ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/getting-started/index.md

 [[only-vue]]
-| ag-Grid is the industry standard for Vue Enterprise Applications.
-Developers using ag-Grid
-| are building applications that would not be possible if ag-Grid did not exist.
-|
 | <video-section src="https://www.youtube.com/embed/eW3qCti1lsA" title="Getting Started Video Tutorial">
 |     In this article, we will walk you through the necessary steps to add ag-Grid
 |     (both <a href="../set-license/">Community and Enterprise</a> are covered)